30 Jan Count ‘em down: Top 10 reasons to enter statewide Biz Plan Contest by Jan. 31

 - You might meet an investor.
-More than three-dozen angel and venture capitalists are among the contest judges, and they’re often keeping an eye out for up-and-coming companies in the contest.
+Many angel and venture capitalists are among the contest judges, and they’re often keeping an eye out for up-and-coming companies in the contest.

 - You might get a chance to talk about your idea live at the Wisconsin Entrepreneurs’ Conference.
-The top 12 finalists will present in the contest’s annual “Diligent Dozen” showcase, held as a part of the conference on June 6-7 at Union South in Madison.
+The top 12 finalists will present in the contest’s annual “Diligent Dozen” showcase, held as a part of the conference on June 4 at Northwestern Mutual in Milwaukee.

 - What better way to move your good idea off the desk and closer to reality?
 There’s no better motivation than a deadline, so enter by 5 p.m.
 Jan.
 31, 2020!